AhmedSobhyHamed/HTML_CSS_JS_OLD_NOT-COMPLEATED_PROJECT/README.md

 ## Introduction

-this project is a galary to share a picture with your friends on the site.
+This project is a gallery to share pictures with your friends on the site.
 <br>
-i deside to code this front end to practiced by it when i was learning php, but in the end it doprecated, and i store it for future as maybe i contuniue develop it. and sort it in a shap of a separate pages and resort the libraries for every page.
+I decided to code this front-end project to practice while I was learning PHP.
+However, it was deprecated in the end, and I stored it for the future in case I decide to continue developing it.
+I organized it into separate pages and restructured the libraries for each page.

 **this is a collection of a pages that was a part of a not compleated niglicted project.**